syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Exporting server events

 `Exporting` feature supports server side event handler.
-You can handle server side event while exporting grid to various files such as Excel,Pdf and Word.
-The various server side events available in Exporting and its arguement types are listed in the following table.
+You can handle server side event while exporting grid to various files such as Excel, Pdf and Word.
+The various server side events available in Exporting and its argument types are listed in the following table.

 <table>
 <tr>